CERT-Polska/mwdb-core/docs/karton-guide.rst

 MWDB Core itself just produces the initial tasks and provides a repository for data from analysis.
 For effective processing of these tasks and sending artifacts back to MWDB, you need to incorporate few essential Karton services into your pipeline:

-- karton-classifier (entry-point) that labels the type of sample for further routing
+- `karton-classifier <https://github.com/CERT-Polska/karton-classifier>`_ (entry-point) that labels the type of sample for further routing
-- karton-mwdb-reporter (exit-point) that uploads all the artifacts back to MWDB under the common identifier
+- `karton-mwdb-reporter <https://github.com/CERT-Polska/karton-mwdb-reporter>`_ (exit-point) that uploads all the artifacts back to MWDB under the common identifier

 How to setup MWDB with Karton?
 ------------------------------

 Before you start reading this chapter, setup the Karton.
-Instructions can be found in Karton documentation: https://karton-core.readthedocs.io/en/latest/getting_started.html.
+Instructions can be found in `Karton documentation <https://karton-core.readthedocs.io/en/latest/getting_started.html>`_.

 The integration itself is easy to enable: